Stability and Super-resolution of MUSIC and ESPRIT for Multi-snapshot Spectral Estimation: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper analyzes the performance of MUSIC and ESPRIT, and identifies the key quantities that control their stability: number of snapshots, noise variance, amplitude covariance matrix, and the smallest singular value of Fourier matrices (which can then be further estimated in terms of SRF).
-These results illustrate how the geometry of the point sources influence the stability of this problem, which in prior works, has largely been neglected or appears implicitly in complicated formulas.
+This paper analyzes the performance of MUSIC and ESPRIT, and identifies some key quantities that control their stability: number of snapshots, noise variance, amplitude covariance matrix, and the smallest singular value of Fourier matrices (which can then be further estimated in terms of SRF).
+Our results accurately quantify intuitive phenomenon.
+For instance, if many point sources are closely spaced then we expect recovery to be sensitive to noise -- this is precisely captured by our results since in this case, $\sigma_{S}(\Phi)$ would be small, and $\SRF^\lambda$ would be large.
+Likewise if the amplitudes of $\x(t)$ vary slowly over time, then we expect inversion to be challenging -- this is again captured by our results since in that case, $\lambda_S(X)$ would be small and lead to instability.
+If $\lambda_S(X)=0$, then multi-snapshot ESPRIT and MUSIC would fail, but we can instead use their single snapshot versions.

 The upper bound for ESPRIT matches a Cram\'er-Rao lower bound in terms of SRF and max clump cardinality.
 This proves that no unbiased algorithm can be fundamentally better than ESPRIT for this imaging problem in the large SRF regime -- any improvements can only be made in terms of other model parameters such as $S$, $M$, and $\lambda$.
-These are valuable results for practitioners, as they provide an accurate and solid theoretical footing for discriminating between between favorable and unfavorable imaging situations.

-From a mathematical standpoint, these results are proved using tools from harmonic/functional/complex/numerical analysis with statistics/probability.
-While this paper only focuses on a one dimensional scenario with plain MUSIC and ESPRIT, we believe the techniques here are also relevant for the analysis of their multi-dimensional counterparts and variations. }
+These are valuable results for practitioners, as they provide an accurate and solid theoretical footing for discriminating between favorable and unfavorable imaging situations.
+While this paper only focuses on a one dimensional scenario with plain MUSIC and ESPRIT, we believe the techniques here are also relevant for the analysis of their multi-dimensional counterparts and variations.